My Path

 -

 My first response to any feedback is a simple “thank you.”
 But that doesn’t mean all feedback is created equal.
 I can do my best work when feedback is specific, thoughtful, and rooted in shared goals.
 If you tell me what’s working and what’s not, I’m all in.
-I will start to shut down — and ask a lot of questions — when I receive vague critiques that lack context or the dreaded “just make it better” with no direction.
-While that kind of feedback is frustrating, it still deserves that “thank you.”
+If I you give me vague critiques that lack context without direction, I will ask a lot of questions in search of clarity.
+While that kind of feedback can be frustrating, it still deserves that “thank you.”
 What better way to start a conversation?

 -

-This is a long story, so please bear with me.
-A few years into my career at a publishing company, an author decided at the last minute to change every instance of “t-shirt” to “T-shirt” throughout his restaurant marketing book.
-No problem — we did a quick search-and-replace to capitalize a dozen “T-shirts” in the blink of an eye.
-Unfortunately, in our haste, we also left out the “r.”
+A few years into my career at a publishing company, an author decided at the last minute to change every instance of “t-shirt” to “T-shirt.”
+We did a quick search-and-replace to capitalize a dozen “T-shirts” in the blink of an eye.
+Unfortunately, we also left out the “r.”
 The book went to the printer with that mistake.
-I’m sure you can guess that I learned the obvious lessons about the importance of quality control and not circumventing the process in favor of saving time.
-More important, though, I learned about what kind of future leader I wanted to be.
-My boss was unhappy, for sure, but he was also gracious.
-He told me he was confident I would grow from the experience and become a better production manager because of it.
+I learned the obvious lessons about the importance of quality control, but more importantly, I saw what kind of leader I wanted to be.
+My boss was disappointed, for sure, but he was also gracious.
+He believed I’d grow from the experience and become a better manager because of it.
 He was right on both counts.

 -